 Recommendations for follow-up of patients with a bronchial stent.

-The device must not be reused.
-This prevents cross-contamination.
+This product must not be reused.

 Contact us for personalized technical advice, size selection, custom manufacturing or inquiries about international shipping.